In this issue

 "If you can awaken

 Local Wonders (2002)

 I find Division 28 comfortable, familiar — like home.
 At the same time, the Division 28 programming at the annual conventions also provides me with new things to discover.
 This year, of course, was no exception.
 I want to thank Mark Smith for all his efforts in organizing a scientifically rigorous, intellectually stimulating, and translationally informed program for the APA meeting in Orlando.
-There are also new things to be discovered from the Division’s efforts using social media such as Facebook and Twitter to push job announcements, funding opportunities, and other relevant content quickly to its members.
-APA Communities remains a mostly untapped resource with future potential to provide additional opportunities for discovery.
+There are new things to be discovered from the Division’s efforts using social media such as Facebook and Twitter to push job announcements, funding opportunities, and other relevant content quickly to its members.
 Also, the continued efforts to recruit Early Career Psychopharmacologists (ECPs) help to energize the Division.
 It creates new opportunities to network, as well as new connections.

 I was recently meeting with one of our recently hired young faculty members in my department.
 He said to me without blinking “that he was excited to have a senior scientist as the new chair of the department.”
 I cringed at the pronouncement that I was now a senior scientist.
 This was the first I had heard of it.
 Perhaps I missed the memo or deleted the email.
 A few months have passed now, and the sting of this revelation has diminished.
 In fact, I’ve even come to embrace the idea — but only a little.
 In this new found role, I find myself reflecting on our field, its future, and the future of Division 28 as it moves forward in an ever changing professional landscape.